davidrthorn/cross_reference/README.md

 Names are left up to you, but it's best to use meaningful names, rather than numbers.
 For example, a graph showing the height distribution of a population could be called 'height'.

 Names are joined to Cross Reference codes.
 Cross Reference uses two codes, one for labels and one for references.
-The code for an equation label is `#equat`; for a figure it's `#figur`; for a table, it's `#table`.
-(Notice that the code is not figure with an 'e' because label codes in Cross Reference are 5 letters long.)
+The code for an equation label is `#equat`; for a figure it's `#figur`; for a table it's `#table`.
+(Notice that the code for a figure is not `#figure` with an 'e' because label codes in Cross Reference are 5 letters long.)
 This code is followed by an underscore and then the name.
 For our figure called 'height', the complete label identifier would be `#figur_height`.

 So to create a label for our graph of height distribution, we take the following steps: